deKeijzer/KB-74-OPSCHALER/Personal_folders/Megan/Portfolio Megan Meezen.md

 ### Conducted research on predictive models/NN

   During the project different predictive models were used.
 The project team was divided into two teams those who researched and those who created the models.
 I researched LSTM and GRU which are both neural networks which belonged to RNN.
 I also researched DNN and MVLR.
 There are multiple ways of interpreting these models and different was to compute them.
 Below I will link to the research I conducted.
 I would've linked my all my bookmarks/refrences in this git hub portfolio which I read, but there are hundreds of them.
 So to keep this my github portfolio ordened I inserted the documents I made regarding the machine learning topics.
+Github currently has a problem with opening PDF's , I also enlisted the PDF in the e-mail attachments just in case the links fail to work

 #### Communication

   As In have mentioned in the beginnen of my portfolio.
 Before I started this minor I didn't have any programming background.
 I have    done a lot of research in the first couple of weeks on different topics regarding data science.
 I made a couple of documents containing helpfull information about: Fourier, Linear Regression, Regressional types, Neural networks/machine learning (DNN/GRU/MVLR), Seaborn.
 I created these documents for me to better understand Python and machine learnng and so my groupmates could also benefit from the documents.
 I have also created a Flow-chart based on the main code from OPSCHALER which has been changed over time.
 It was quite important for the progress of the group to have an overview of what we we're exactly doing at the time.
 I was really focused on datacamp the first couple of weeks and struggles with programming.
 I know some basics, but I am stil not as skilled as some of my other teammates.
 I have also read the most papers on understanding machine learning and it's uses and advantages.

+  (edit: I actually have computed more models on NN now compared to other teammates in the past so that's a plus) :)

 # Presentations